 To continue you must accept this disclaimer by clicking the button below.

 About Somalia Vaccinations

 Occupying the tip of the Horn of Africa, Somalia is the most easterly country in Africa, with coastline on the Gulf of Aden and the Indian Ocean.
 Largely flat plains, with the exception of mountains in the north, experience hot, dry weather and two rainy seasons each year – from April to June and from October to December.

 Vaccine Preventable Diseases

-Disease is present.
-A yellow fever vaccination certificate is required for travellers aged 9 months or over arriving from countries with risk of yellow fever transmission and for travellers having transited more than 12 hours through an airport of a country with risk of yellow fever transmission.
+Country requirement at entry: A yellow fever vaccination certificate is required for travellers aged 9 months or over arriving from countries with risk of yellow fever transmission and for travellers having transited more than 12 hours through an airport of a country with risk of yellow fever transmission.
 A vaccination certificate may be required for subsequent destinations.

 Vaccination is generally not recommended(1) for travellers going to the following regions: Bakool, Banaadir, Bay, Gado, Galgadud, Hiran, Lower Juba, Middle Juba, Lower Shabelle and Middle Shabelle.
 Not recommended for all other areas not listed above.

 (1) Yellow fever vaccination is generally not recommended in areas where there is low potential for exposure to yellow fever virus.
 However, vaccination might be considered for a small subset of travellers to these areas, who are at increased risk of exposure to yellow fever virus (e.g. prolonged travel, extensive exposure to mosquitoes, inability to avoid mosquito bites).
 When considering vaccination, any traveller must take into account the risk of being infected with yellow fever virus, country entry requirements, as well as individual risk factors (e.g. age, immune status) for serious vaccine-associated adverse events.